By the Slice · Ranked

 Vinchi’s serves their Milwaukee-style pizza in about the most Wisconsin way possible: on paper plates inside of a dive bar affectionately called “The Bubbler”.
 The cracker thin crust pie takes about 45 minutes to cook and you can’t call ahead, so you’ll want to sip on a Miller and maybe play some bar dice while you wait.
 Keeping in line with the authentic Milwaukee pie, the Vinchi’s Special comes with sausage, mushroom and onion.
 While you can get any combination of toppings, we recommend going sausage at Vinchi’s.

-Style: Milwaukee Thin-Crust
+Style Milwaukee Thin-Crust

-722 N Milwaukee St. Milwaukee, Wisconsin
+722 N Milwaukee St., Milwaukee, WI

 The first time we had Flour Child was at a pop up where they served a very bready Detroit-style that we honestly weren’t in love with.
 But we are glad we tried again once they opened their brick and mortar location downtown.
 This is because Flour Child is home to our favorite “creative” pizza, the Doritos Locos pizza which comes with a white sauce, confit chicken, cheese curds and mozz, pico, scallions, baja sauce, and of course, doritos.
 Simply addicting.
 To add to the fun, Flour Child has an imaginative cocktail list and for ranch lovers, you can order a “Ranch Flight” of 3 different sauces.

-Style: Mix of New York, New Haven and Detroit Style
+Style Mix of New York, New Haven and Detroit Style

 2797 S Kinnickinnic Ave, Milwaukee, WI 53207

-At Classic Slice, you have an option of ordering the whole pie, but you may just want to stick to the enormous slice that they offer- often with unique and inventive toppings.
-Located on Kinnickinnic in Bay View, Classic Slice is the city's best option for New York style pizza.
-They also offer a new creation "slice of the week" to keep things exciting.
+At Classic Slice, you have an option of ordering the whole pie, but you may just want to stick to the enormous slice that they offer—often with unique and inventive toppings.
+Located on Kinnickinnic in Bay View, Classic Slice is the city’s best option for New York style pizza.
+They also offer a new creation “slice of the week” to keep things exciting.

-Style: New York
+Style New York

 316 North Milwaukee Street, Milwaukee, WI 53202

 Brute is a great option if you are in the downtown area and want to take your pizza to go.
-Located at the same spot as Donut Monster in the Third Ward, Brute offers Sourdough pies that undergo a three day fermentation process.
-Once built, they are cooked in an 850°F oven for 5-7 minutes.
+Located at the same spot as Donut Monster in the Third Ward, Brute offers sourdough pies that undergo a three day fermentation process.
+Once built, they are cooked in an 850°F oven for 5–7 minutes.
 Pizzas, which are slightly larger than individual size, are thin in the middle and thick and chewy on the edges.

-Style: Hand Tossed Sourdough
+Style Hand Tossed Sourdough

-3246 South 27th Street Milwaukee, WI 53215
+3246 South 27th Street, Milwaukee, WI 53215

-Second on the list is also a Milwaukee style pie, located in South Milwaukee since the late 60s.
-Ned's is an employee-owned eatery that many Milwaukeans claim as their favorite dough and sauce combo.
-For those who don't know, a Milwaukee style pie is described as an oblong shaped pizza with cracker-thin crust, a light layer of sauce and cut tavern style into squares.
+Second on the list is also a Milwaukee style pie, located in South Milwaukee since the late ’60s.
+Ned’s is an employee-owned eatery that many Milwaukeeans claim as their favorite dough and sauce combo.
+For those who don’t know, a Milwaukee style pie is described as an oblong shaped pizza with cracker-thin crust, a light layer of sauce and cut tavern style into squares.
 For those familiar with Chicago tavern style, it differs in that the crust is thinner and crispier.
 To make it a real Milwaukee classic, make sure you order sausage with onions and mushrooms (and of course, with cheese).

-Style: Milwaukee Thin-Crust
+Style Milwaukee Thin-Crust

-8121 W National Ave, West Allis, WI 53214 on Wednesdays only, also a food truck (check website or social media for schedule)
+8121 W National Ave, West Allis, WI 53214 on Wednesdays only; also a food truck (check website or social media for schedule)

-No, this isn't a duplicate- Milwaukee has both a Flour Child and a Flour Girl, both offering delicious pies.
+No, this isn’t a duplicate—Milwaukee has both a Flour Child and a Flour Girl, both offering delicious pies.
 Flour Girl is one of the most sought after food trucks in Milwaukee, towing along with them a large wood fire oven powered by kiln dried Wisconsin cherrywood.
 10 inch pies take only 90 seconds to cook, and are topped with in season Wisconsin grown ingredients.
 Even better, Flour Girl is a woman-owned business and a popular representative of the LGBTQ+ community.

-Style: Wood-fired, occasionally Detroit style
+Style Wood-fired, occasionally Detroit style

 800 S 2nd St, Milwaukee, WI 53204

-Steny's continuously wows us with the quality of their many menu offerings, especially when one might assume their main purpose is to provide a gathering place to watch the game, or even shuttle you to the game.
-This wowing also applies to their specialty pizzas, and in particular, The Dill Pickle Pizza- a pickle brine base topped w/ mozzarella cheese, dill pickle coins, bacon, dilly cream cheese chunks & fresh dill.
-We know, we've seen that look of detest in reaction to the idea of it many times.
-But don't knock it until you try it.
+Steny’s continuously wows us with the quality of their many menu offerings, especially when one might assume their main purpose is to provide a gathering place to watch the game, or even shuttle you to the game.
+This wowing also applies to their specialty pizzas, and in particular, The Dill Pickle Pizza—a pickle brine base topped w/ mozzarella cheese, dill pickle coins, bacon, dilly cream cheese chunks & fresh dill.
+We know, we’ve seen that look of detest in reaction to the idea of it many times.
+But don’t knock it until you try it.

-Style: Thin Crust
+Style Thin Crust

 2961 N Oakland Ave

-Looping back to Milwaukee's own style, Lisa's has been offering finger-licking good thin crust pies since the 60's on Milwaukee's east side.
-This no-frills dining room also offers sandwiches, Italian and American dishes, but it's the pizza that they are known for.
+Looping back to Milwaukee’s own style, Lisa’s has been offering finger-licking good thin crust pies since the ’60s on Milwaukee’s east side.
+This no-frills dining room also offers sandwiches, Italian and American dishes, but it’s the pizza that they are known for.

-Style: Milwaukee Thin-Crust
+Style Milwaukee Thin-Crust

 2535 S Kinnickinnic Ave, Milwaukee, WI 53207